-Please see Note 8, "Segment Information," under Item 8 of this Form 10-K for financial information relating to business segments.
+Please see Note 8, "Segment Information," under Item 8 of this Form 10-K for financial information relating to business segments and geographic areas.
 See also "Item 1A.
 Risk Factors - Risks Related to Our Business - Demand for our products is cyclical and we may experience prolonged depressed market conditions for our products."